ColdFusionX/ColdFusionX.github.io/_posts/2020-09-01-LegacyHTB.md

 > Legacy from HackTheBox is an retired machine which is vulnerable to infamous MS08-067 & MS17-010 SMB vulnerabilities which can be easily exploited with publicly available scripts and Metasploit.

->We will use three different methods to pwn this box.
+>We will use three different methods to pwn the box.
 First, we will use MS08-067 exploit, then MS17-010 exploit and last we will use Metasploit for automatic exploitation.

 ## Reconnaissance